eliasvas/keal/README.md

     - probably not.
 - What about assets
     - Currently placeholder art everywhere, we will think about polish later.
+- How do I see the progress
+    - Open items are documented [here](Todo.md)

 ### Platform support